Achintraid

 Achintraid (Achadh na Tràghad) is a small one-time crofting township, situated at the north-eastern end of the sea loch Loch Kishorn, in Strathcarron, Ross-shire, Scottish Highlands and is in the Scottish council area of Highland.

 The small hamlet of Ardarroch is located 1/4 mi northwest along the coast road.

+Historical context

+Achintraid, along with nearby areas like Ardarroch and Sanachan, forms part of the broader Kishorn region.
+Historically, this area was significant for its involvement in oil platform construction during the 1970s, notably housing a large construction yard that produced the Ninian Central Platform, one of the largest movable objects ever created at that time.
+However, by the late 1980s, economic downturns led to the closure of these facilities.